EdgarO93/NoteTaker/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-brightgreen.svg)](https://opensource.org/licenses/MIT)

 ## Description
-Application that can be used to write and save notes using express.
+Application that can be used to write and save notes using Node.js and Express.
+It was deployed on heroku app.
+I enjoyed working on it while building up on my back end coding skills.
+Building the routes and parsing the JSON data was challenging.
+I was able to use insomia to test out the routes.
+I think for my next version, I would like to alter the design of the site and allow the notes to be edited after saving.

 ## Table of Contents